Pipe vs. Tube: Key Differences Explained

 When ordering tubing, specify two dimensions: outside diameter (OD) and wall thickness.
 You might also choose OD and inside diameter (ID) or ID and wall thickness.
 Since tubing has three dimensions (OD, ID, and wall thickness), only two include tolerances, while the third is theoretical.

-Pipes are ordered differently, using Nominal Pipe Size (NPS) and schedule number.
-NPS gives a standard size, while the schedule number defines wall thickness.
-This system simplifies ordering, especially for large-scale fluid transport.
+Pipes are ordered differently, using Nominal Pipe Size (NPS) and schedule number. the NPS value gives a standard size, while the schedule number defines wall thickness.
+This system makes pipe selction and ordering straighforward – especially in large-scalre plumbing, industrial piping and fuid transport-systems where consistent sizing and flow requirements are critical.

 Need Help Selecting the Right Product?